chainswarm/chainswarm/doc/indexers/substrate/known_addresses.md

 ## Address Labeling and Metadata Management

-The Known Addresses indexer provides a comprehensive system for managing blockchain address metadata:
+The Known Addresses service provides a comprehensive system for managing blockchain address metadata:

 ### Address Labeling
 - Addresses are mapped to human-readable labels for easier identification